kiritojx/old-robofriends/README.md

 This project was created uder guided from the Udemy course.
+Check out [this link](https://kiritojx.github.io/robofriends/).
 ## How To Use
 In the project directory, to be eable to run:
 1. Clone this repo